PaddlePaddle/FlyCV/README.md

 Check the change log to get the changes for each version: [ChangeLog](./)

 ## Communication
+<b>Wechat:</b> Scan the QR code on WeChat to chat with other members about ideas.

 ## Contributing
 See the [CONTRIBUTING.md](./CONTRIBUTING.md) to get start with the contribution.
 Thanks for everyone's contributions.